-- Select Create a New Block on the Collections: Search Blocks page build a new list from scratch. - On the Search Blocks page, click on the Edit icon next to a pre-built block.
+- Select Create a New Block on the Collections: Search Blocks page. - On the Search Blocks page, click on the Edit icon next to a pre-built block.
 Make modifications and save as a new block. - When you are in the Entity Search, click on the block icon to convert into a new block.
+In addition to creating a new Search Block, Entity Search Blocks also allow you to Set Up Monitors.